-This is a guide for creating posters to be printed on a large-format printer located in Kerr Hall.
-We are capable of printing posters up to 42 inches wide.
+This guide is for creating posters to be printed on a large-format printer located in the School of Pharmacy.
+We can print posters up to 42″ wide.
+Printing options include:

 How to Request a Printing Job